 - Low-fat dairy and/or fortified soy products

 - Lean meats and seafood and/or soy products

 - Healthy oils

 - Trans fats

 - Saturated fats

 Alcohol is one of several lifestyle risk factors for gynecomastia.
 Optimal health for males means limiting alcoholic beverages to no more than two drinks per day.
 You will want to reduce this further if you wish to maintain a healthy weight.

 In addition to a healthy and wholesome diet, maintaining male breast reduction results will require physical activity.
 It is recommended that adult males get at least 2.5 hours of moderate physical exercise weekly in addition to muscle strengthening activities at least twice a week.
 If you want to enhance your results, 5+ hours of moderate aerobic exercise should do the trick.

 Regardless of your age, if you are able to take steps to maintain your male breast reduction results, you may be a good candidate for gynecomastia treatment.
 Dr. Panchal welcomes an opportunity to meet with you for a one-on-one consultation where he can better understand your needs, take full account of your physical health, and help you determine if male breast reduction is right for you.

 Please call Genesis Plastic Surgery at 405-310-6767 to schedule your consultation today.
-Dr. Panchal helps men dealing with gynecomastia in the Oklahoma City area with offices in Norman, Edmond, and Lawton.
+Dr. Panchal helps men dealing with gynecomastia in the Oklahoma City area with offices in Norman and Edmond.